Lagi Setu: Early life

 Born in Auckland, New Zealand.
 Setus’ family moved to Ipswich, Queensland, where he was educated at Ipswich Grammar School.

-He played his junior football in Ipswich Jets, also playing rugby union, before being signed by the St. George Illawarra Dragons.
+He played his junior football at Ipswich Jets, also playing rugby union, representing Australian Schoolboys in 2005 primarily as a blindside flanker, pairing with the likes of Ben McCalman and David Pocock before being signed by the St. George Illawarra Dragons.

 Playing career

 He played for the Dragons' Premier League reserve-grade team in 2006.
 In round 2 of the 2007 NRL season he made his NRL debut for St. George Illawarra against the Newcastle Knights.
 In 2008, Setu played twenty games for St. George's Toyota Cup team, scoring 1 try.

 On 31 July 2008, Setu signed a contract with the Brisbane Broncos starting in 2009.
 Setu played 21 games for Brisbane in the 2009 NRL season as the club reached the preliminary final but were defeated 40-10 by Melbourne.

 In 2010, Setu announced he would be leaving the Brisbane Broncos to serve a two-year mission for the Church of Jesus Christ of Latter-day Saints in Birmingham, England starting in 2011.

 On 13 September 2012, Setu announced his return from his mission, signing a one-year contract with the Melbourne Storm starting in 2013.
 His first game was interchange for Storm's 2013 World Club Challenge win over Leeds.

 He has signed with the Canberra Raiders for the 2014 NRL season on a two-year deal.
 Setu didn't make an appearance for the Raiders in the 2014 season.

 On 6 November 2014, Setu signed a one-year deal with the Sydney Roosters for the 2015 NRL season.